jorisvandenbossche/course-python-data/notebooks/case2_observations.md

 observations_data = observations_unique_.dropna(subset=['species_ID'])
 ```

-In the data set `observations`, the column `specied_ID` provides only an identifier instead of the full name.
-The name information is provided in a separate file `species_names.csv`:
+In the data set `observations`, the column `specied_ID` provides an identifier and the `name` column the species name.
+The taxonomic information of each speciess is provided in a separate file `species_names.csv`:

 ```{code-cell} ipython3
 species_names = pd.read_csv("data/species_names.csv")
 species_names.head()
 ```

-The species names contains for each identifier in the `ID` column the scientific name of a species.
+The species names contains for each identifier in the `ID` column the scientific name and taxonomic information of a species.
 The `species_names` data set contains in total 38 different scientific names:

 ```{code-cell} ipython3
 species_names.shape